Michigan State Spartans football: Indiana

-The Paul Bunyan-Governor of Michigan Trophy is a college rivalry trophy awarded to the winner of the annual football game between Michigan and Michigan State.
-Michigan won the 2022 game in Ann Arbor by a score of 29-7.
-Michigan leads the trophy series 39-29-2 through the 2022 season.

 Penn State

 Michigan State and Penn State play for the Land Grant Trophy, so named because Penn State University and Michigan State University are the nation's oldest land-grant universities as founded in 1855.
 When Penn State joined the Big Ten Conference in 1993, the Nittany Lions and Spartans have played each other for the trophy in the last week of conference play until the 2010 season.
 The trophy, designed by former Michigan State coach George Perles, features pictures of Penn State's Old Main and Michigan State's Beaumont Tower.
 After spending the 2011 to 2013 seasons in opposite Big Ten conference divisions, MSU and PSU resumed playing each other annually for the trophy in 2014.
-The series is tied at 18–18-1 through the 2022 season.
+Penn State currently leads the series 19-18-1 through the 2023 season.

 Game of the Century

 The 1966 Michigan State vs. Notre Dame football game ("The Game of the Century") remains one of the greatest, and most controversial, games in college football history.
 The game was played in Michigan State's Spartan Stadium on November 19, 1966.
 Michigan State entered the contest 9–0 and ranked No. 2, while Notre Dame entered the contest 8–0 and ranked No. 1.
 Notre Dame elected not to try for the end zone on the final series, thus the game ended in a 10–10 tie with both schools recording national championships.

 Irish quarterback Terry Hanratty was knocked out after getting sacked in the first quarter by Spartan defensive lineman Bubba Smith.
-Starting Notre Dame running back Nick Eddy was out entirely after hurting his shoulder getting off the train in East Lansing.
+Starting Notre Dame running back Nick Eddy was out entirely after hurting his shoulder.
 Michigan State held a 10–0 lead by early in the second quarter.
-But the Irish came back, scoring a touchdown right after Michigan State's field goal and tied the game on the first play of the fourth quarter.
+But the Irish came back, scoring a touchdown right after State's field goal and tied the game on the first play of the fourth quarter.
 Notre Dame had the ball on its own 30-yard line with 1:10 to go, needing about 40 yards for a game-winning field goal.
 But Notre Dame coach Ara Parseghian chose to run the clock out, not wanting to risk a turnover, preserving the tie and Notre Dame's No. 1 ranking.
 The game ended in a 10–10 tie.